Fulbright Frequently Asked Questions

 Applicants should offer compelling and specific reasons for their host country choice.
 Research/Study grant projects should present a rationale that necessitates completing a degree program or conducting research in the host country; ETA applicants should offer compelling reasons why they wish to teach English in the host country.
 Applicants should demonstrate a nuanced understanding of the host country's culture and should be able to demonstrate the requisite language skills through a formal language evaluation.

 If you're at the very beginning of the process, the CCRF encourages you to consider a handful of countries for which you are qualified.
 Reviewing Fulbright’s host country award pages can give you a sense of what the in-country experience might be like.
-Then, we encourage you to complete the Self-Assessment Worksheet to determine which countries might be a good fit for you.

 • When will I know if I get the grant or not?